BigDataIA-Spring2024-Sec1-Team3/Assignment5/README.md

   ```
 - **Config File**: Set up the `configurations.properties` file with the necessary credentials and configurations.

-- **Snowflake**: Use `airflow/dags/load/snowflake_objects.sql` to define the queries on snowflake.
-Also, ensure you have the necessary credentials and configurations set up in the `configurations.properties` file for connecting to Snowflake.
+- **Snowflake**: ensure you have the necessary credentials and configurations set up in the `configurations.properties` file for connecting to Snowflake.
 - **Google Cloud Platform**: Create a Google Cloud Engine.
 Ensure you have the necessary credentials and configurations set up in the `configurations.properties` file.

 ## Program Structure